 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T2i and Leica M8 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the T2i and the M8 have been discontinued, but can regularly be found used on eBay.
+Both the T2i and the M8 have been discontinued, but can regularly be found used on ebay.
 The M8 was replaced by the Leica M9, while the T2i was followed by the Canon T3i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T2i Manual (free pdf) or the online Leica M8 Manual.
+Further information on the features and operation of the T2i and M8 can be found, respectively, in the Canon T2i Manual (free pdf) or the online Leica M8 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon T2i and the Leica M8?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.